 - As part of a commitment to compete clean, I’m happy to talk about anything that I put in my body: food, supplements, occasional medicines, herbs.
 I’ll keep a list here of everything I’ve taken in the last year.
 And I’m always open to answering questions on this topic!

-Supplements I take, or have taken in the past year (also in this post)
+Supplements I take (also in this post)

 - Iron*** – Slow FE Iron.
 USOC recommends Nature Made Iron 65 mg, and USATF recommends a liquid protocol with Ferrous Sulfate Elixir.
 I’ve tried both.